NAD+ IV Therapy

 What’s more, recovering your NAD+ levels might contribute to alleviating these health issues:

-- Substance addictions: Drug and alcohol addictions are known to cause damages to the brain.
-As per studies, NAD+ levels have shown to decline from binge drinking.
+- Health Recovery: Drug and alcohol overindulgence are known to cause damages to the body and brain.
+As per studies, NAD+ levels have shown to decline from over drinking.
 NAD+ intake, though, may help address these adverse brain chemical changes.
-By replenishing your supply of neurotransmitters, NAD+ intake may assist in reducing cravings while helping to overcome brain fog, weakness and anxiety due to detoxification.
-(If you want to learn about our drug and alcohol detox program, click here.)
+By replenishing your supply of neurotransmitters, NAD+ intake may assist in reducing cravings while helping to overcome brain fog, weakness and anxiety due to cessation of drugs and alcohol.

 - Sports injuries: Sports injuries sometimes cause weakened cells and swelling.
 Cumulative NAD+ levels, though, may help increase the blood flow surrounding the injured area, encouraging the body to restore itself from inflammation.
 With a consistent intake of NAD+, physically active individuals may experience an improvement in energy levels and metabolism.
 Regular NAD+ intake may also help prevent injuries and inflammation from muscle overuse.